RecipeShare Test Kitchen

-Crispy-outside, chewy glutinous rice balls tossed in rich coconut caramel—classic Filipino street-food merienda you can fry at home.
+Crispy-outside, chewy glutinous rice balls tossed in rich coconut caramel for a classic Filipino merienda.

-Crispy-outside, chewy glutinous rice balls tossed in rich coconut caramel—classic Filipino street-food merienda you can fry at home.
+Crispy-outside, chewy glutinous rice balls tossed in rich coconut caramel for a classic Filipino merienda.

 Prick each ball with a skewer before frying to vent steam and reduce popping.